-The Lincoln Laboratory Radar Introduction for Student Engineers (LLRISE) program is a summer workshop teaching 18 students how to build small radar systems.
-This summer STEM program is a FREE two-week residential project-based enrichment program for outstanding students currently in their junior year in high school.
+The Lincoln Laboratory Radar Introduction for Student Engineers (LLRISE) program is a summer workshop teaching students how to build small radar systems.
+This summer STEM program is a FREE two-week project-based enrichment program for outstanding students currently in their junior year in high school.
 This workshop is typically held the end of July.
-In 2018, the workshop will be held July 8–21.
+In 2022, the workshop will be held June 29 – July 17.

 What will participants do?

 Students will gain an in-depth experience in building small radar systems.
 Participants will be challenged to build a Doppler and range radar by using creative problem-solving strategies.
-This hands-on program allows students to work in a state-of-the-art laboratory with highly talented scientists and engineers.
+This hands-on program allows students to work with highly talented scientists and engineers.

 Where is it held?